 The Faculty offers a wide range of programmes and specialisations at postgraduate level, providing exciting opportunities for further study and research.
 Programmes for Postgraduate Diploma, Honours, Masters and PhD are organised primarily within the departments, but the processing of applications for admission into the programmes is administered by the Faculty Office.
 Rules and guidelines for the degrees may be found in the Faculty Handbook.

 Policies and guidelines for the degrees are developed by the Faculty's Postgraduate Planning and Administration Committee for approval by the Faculty Board and, where appropriate, by Senate.
 The Committee is chaired by a Deputy Dean.

 The Faculty offers a wide range of research specialisations and postgraduate courses.

 Electrical Engineering postgraduate courses

 Details are set out in the Faculty Handbook.
 The standard minimum requirements for admission are as follows.
 Selection is based on an applicant's academic record.

-Masters Degrees in City & Regional Planning, City Planning & Urban Design, and the Landscape Architecture: for these structured two-year Masters degrees in the School of Architecture, Planning & Geomatics an appropriate three-year Bachelor's qualification.
+Master's Degrees in City & Regional Planning, City Planning & Urban Design, and Landscape Architecture: for these structured two-year Masters's degrees in the School of Architecture, Planning & Geomatics, an appropriate three-year Bachelor's qualification.

 The PhD: this is a University-wide research degree.
-The standard entrance requirement is a Masters degree
+The standard entrance requirement is a Masters's degree

-The DArch and the DSc(Eng): these are rarely awarded senior doctorates, for example for published work which has established the author as a world authority.
-Detailed information on the doctoral degrees is obtainable from the Faculty Office.
+The DArch and the DSc(Eng): these are rarely awarded senior doctorates, for example, for published work which has established the author as a world authority.
+Detailed information on doctoral degrees is obtainable from the Faculty Office.

 Doctoral Degrees Board documentation (guidelines, forms, etc)